 Cutting CO2 too difficult?
 Try these 4 simple tricks instead

-There ARE other factors, admits Wendy Schmidt statistician
+There are other factors, admits Wendy Schmidt statistician

-Climate researchers - including one working for Wendy Schmidt, the campaigning wife of Google overlord Eric - have published research suggesting that there are other things apart from cutting CO2 emissions which would help to avoid disastrous rises in sea levels this century.
+Opinion Climate researchers - including one working for Wendy Schmidt, the campaigning wife of Google overlord Eric - have published research suggesting that there are other things apart from cutting CO2 emissions which would help to avoid disastrous rises in sea levels this century.

 According to Dr Claudia Tebaldi:

 "Without diminishing the importance of reducing carbon dioxide emissions in the long term, this study shows that more immediate gains from shorter-lived pollutants are substantial.
 Cutting emissions of those gases could give coastal communities more time to prepare for rising sea levels."

 Dr Tebaldi trained in economics and statistics, and is nowadays a staff member at Climate Central, an organisation founded and funded by Wendy Schmidt.
 Tebaldi worked with scientists at the US National Center for Atmospheric Research and Scripps Institution of Oceanography on the production of this new study.

 In essence, the study was carried out to highlight previous research by the team members in which they had forecast that 50 per cent of the global warming expected by the year 2050 could be prevented by comparatively easy methods as opposed to the hugely difficult and controversial reduction of CO2 emissions.

 The easy methods are, specifically, reductions in emissions of methane (a hugely more powerful greenhouse gas than CO2), measures intended to cut levels of ozone in the troposphere*, efforts to further reduce emissions of refrigerating gases, and a crackdown on soot.
 Soot has been acknowledged even by the famous Dr James Hansen, the man who more or less invented the CO2 apocalypse threat, as being a factor perhaps just as important as carbon dioxide.